Entries from March 2012 ↓

 If a story were a mountain, the climax would be the peak.
 This is the turning point of the story.
 The action is the most exciting or intense, and the characters face the conflict and start to solve it.
 At the story’s climax, the meteor strikes the earth; the knight slays the dragon and rescues the princess; or the big battle scene occurs.

+The wrap-up of a story is known as the dénouement (day-noo-mon‘).
 By this part of the story, everything has been resolved and the reader has closure.
 We see how the characters have changed over time, or how life returns to normal.
 For example, the bully learns the errors of his ways; the family home is rebuilt after a devastating fire; or wedding bells ring for a couple who have overcome many obstacles and found true love.

+These are the five typical stages of storytelling.
 Clearly, there’s much more to writing a story, including character and plot development.
 Your first step, though, is understanding what lies ahead.

 Are you ready to face the mountain?